bclue/posDataProcessing/README.md

+# The Federalist Papers
+The version of the Federalist Papers we have in this repository was pulled from [The Avalon Project](https://avalon.law.yale.edu/subject_menus/fed.asp).
+The naming format is Federalist_NUMBER_AUTHOR.txt.
+The Hamilton_Madison papers were written by both Hamilton and Madison, the Unknown papers were written by Hamilton or Madison.

 # posDataProcessing
 This repository contains a script designed to process text files and generate csv files based on Parts-Of-Speech data.
 These csv files will be used for further statistical analysis in R, as part of an authorship attribution project.
 ## How to Set-Up the Script